 We recommend a visit at the Nidaros Cathedral, built over the grave of St. Olav.
 Next to the cathedral you will find the Archbishop’s Palace, the oldest secular building in Scandinavia.
 Other sights of interest are Kristiansten Fortress, the Monk’s Island, Trøndelag Open Air Museum and Stiftsgården – the Royal Residence in Trondheim.
 We also recommend a stroll in Bakklandet, located on the east bank of the river Nid.
 Here you will find old wooden buildings which were formerly worker’s dwellings but are now partly restored as homes or charming shops and restaurants.

 Accommodation in Trondheim.

 Breakfast at the hotel.
-Departure from Lillehammer by train to Oslo.
+Departure from Trondheim by train to Oslo.
+The 6,5-hour journey on the Dovre Railway will bring you across the Dovre Mountain and through the Gudbrandsdal Valley past Lillehammer to Oslo.
+Afternoon at leisure in Oslo.
 The Norwegian capital is beautifully situated at the head of the Oslo Fjord and surrounded by forested ridges.
 Oslo offers many well know sights such as the Vigeland Sculpture Park, the Viking Ship Museum, the Munch Museum and Oslo Opera House.
 Accommodation in Oslo.